Robert D. Martin: Research

 Martin's research uses a wide range of approaches to identify reliable general principles in human evolution.
 In order to interpret human origins, he has conducted comprehensive comparisons across primates with studies that cover anatomy of both living and fossil representatives, ecology, behaviour, reproduction and molecular evolution.
 Throughout his research, the study of size relationships (allometric scaling or allometry) has been a prevalent theme.
 His synthetic approach to primate evolution has revealed a number of important relationships.
 This was exemplified in a study by Martin and colleagues on times of divergence in the primate tree, notably the split between humans and chimpanzees.
 Because of major gaps in the fossil record, estimation of divergence times from earliest known fossil relatives can be misleading.
 So they used statistical analyses of living and fossil primates in combination with an evolutionary tree based on DNA evidence, which revealed that divergence times within the primate tree are generally substantially earlier than has often been claimed.
 Specifically, the divergence between humans and chimpanzees — which was to be around 5 million years ago — appears to be closer to 8 million years ago.
 Another example is provided by the connection between brain size and reproductive biology.
 By examining these features together, Martin and colleagues inferred that maternal energy resources played a vital part in the evolution of the brain.
-The resulting "Maternal Energy Hypothesis" is particularly relevant to interpreting the evolution of the very large brain of humans.Martin, R.D.
-1996.
-Scaling of the mammalian brain: the maternal energy hypothesis.
-News Physiol.
-Sci.
-11, 149-156.
+The resulting "Maternal Energy Hypothesis" is particularly relevant to interpreting the evolution of the very large brain of humans.

 Martin has over 300 publications, including peer-reviewed papers, books, book chapters, and book translations.
 Two major book publications include Primate Origins and Evolution (1990) and How We Do It: The Evolution and Future of Human Reproduction (2013).
 Additionally, he has translated numerous publications from both French and German to English.
 As a curator, he has also overseen a number of exhibits at The Field Museum, including Images of the Afterlife and "Scenes from the Stone Age: The Cave Paintings of Lascaux.